Ayurvedic Dry Brushing

 Dry brushing feels energizing yet soothing—like waking up every cell of your body.

-Your skin warms, your mind clears, and your whole system feels lightly charged, as if heaviness has been brushed away.
+Your skin warms, your mind clears, and your system feels lightly charged.

-It’s one of the quickest ways to shift from sluggish to alive.
+It’s one of the quickest ways to shift from “I need a nap” to “Okay, I can do this.”

 The Benefits of Ayurvedic Dry Brushing

-This simple ritual supports your body far beyond the surface:
+This simple ritual supports you far beyond the surface:

 How to Practice Garshana at Home

-2. Starting at your feet, brush upward toward your heart.
+Start at your feet and brush upward toward your heart.

-3. Use long strokes on limbs and circular motions on joints.
+Use long strokes on limbs, circular motions on joints.

 My Personal Dry Brushing Routine

-Here’s exactly how I keep it simple and consistent:
+Here’s how I keep it simple and consistent:

 Common Dry Brushing Mistakes